euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 Import com.crittercism.app package to use this class.

-This object is used to specify various configuration options to Workspace ONE Intelligence SDK.
+This object is used to specify various configuration options to Omnissa Intelligence SDK.
 Once this object is set up, you can pass it to `Crittercism.initialize()`.
-After Workspace ONE Intelligence SDK is initialized, changes to this object will have no effect.
+After Omnissa Intelligence SDK is initialized, changes to this object will have no effect.

 ## Creating a Config